Undergraduate Teaching Assistant

 Why become an undergraduate teaching assistant?

+You may be able to enrich your undergraduate academic experience by assisting with a class.
 Qualified undergraduate UTAs work directly with professors to support the department’s teaching mission.
 Assisting peers and modeling successful academic practices offers many rewards.
 UTAs develop communication and leadership skills and insight into how people learn.
 They also gain a deeper appreciation of the subject matter and develop a working relationship with a faculty mentor.

 Who is eligible to become a UTA?